Trajectory Prediction with Graph-based Dual-scale Context Fusion: Introduction

-Compared to physics-based and rule-based approaches that depend on a huge amount of domain heuristics, deep learning-based methods show much better performance due to the powerful feature extraction and representation ability for the observed historical trajectory and map information~\cite{lefevre2014survey, rudenko2020human, mozaffari2020deep}.
-Previous approaches~\cite{lee2017desire, cui2019multimodal, chai2019multipath, zhao2019multi, phan2020covernet} render the driving context as a rasterized multi-channel bird's-eye-view (BEV) image and utilize off-the-shelf techniques from computer vision to extract context features.
-To further improve the encoding efficiency and fidelity, methods using vectorized input, wherein agents' trajectories and semantic elements are represented as graph structures and processed by graph neural networks (GNNs), have been proposed in recent literature~\cite{gao2020vectornet, liang2020learning}.
+Reasoning about the future motion of other traffic participants in complex traffic is one of the key capabilities to the safe and robust automated driving, especially for the downstream decision-making and motion planning system.
+However, motion prediction is challenging due to the underlying uncertain and ambiguous intentions of the surrounding agents, especially in complex urban environments.
+Compared to physics-based and rule-based approaches that depend on a huge amount of domain heuristics, deep learning-based methods show much better performance due to the powerful feature extraction and representation ability for the observed historical trajectory and map information~\cite{lefevre2014survey, mozaffari2020deep}.
+To obtain the higher efficiency and fidelity, recent state-of-the-art methods~\cite{gao2020vectornet, liang2020learning} leverage vectorized input, wherein agents' trajectories and semantic elements are represented as graphs and then processed by graph neural networks (GNNs).
 However, these methods usually oversimplify the driving context.
 For example, trajectories and lanes are simply represented using polylines and further encoded into sparse nodes, making it hard to capture the local information.
 In the meantime, goal-driven methods~\cite{mangalam2020not, zhao2020tnt, gilles2021home, zeng2021lanercnn} have achieved higher performance on various benchmarks.
 These methods roughly decompose the trajectory forecasting problem into two sub-tasks, namely, forecasting possible endpoints/goals of target agents, and completing full trajectories conditioned on both context features and predicted goals.
-Currently, candidate goals are either represented as pixels on rasterized BEV images~\cite{gilles2021home, gilles2021gohome} or generated w.r.t. sparse lane graphs~\cite{zhao2020tnt, zeng2021lanercnn}, making it difficult to consider both high-level and fine-grained driving context.
-Thus, it remains an interesting and challenging problem on how to construct a network that is capable of capturing multi-scale geometrical and topological features while being compatible with the goal-driven pipeline in a unified way.
+Currently, candidate goals are either represented as pixels on rasterized bird-eye-view (BEV) images~\cite{gilles2021home, gilles2021gohome} or generated w.r.t. sparse lane graphs~\cite{zhao2020tnt, zeng2021lanercnn}, making it difficult to consider both high-level and fine-grained driving context.
+Thus, it remains an interesting and challenging problem on how to design an efficient representation that is capable of capturing multi-scale geometrical and topological features while being compatible with the goal-driven prediction pipeline in a unified way.